jadabrunson/ECE4180/README.md

 Physical Implementation:

 I incorported a switch to controll the drainage of the batteries and a voltage regulator for the led matrix.
 I cut down the protobroad to fit inside a 1*1 inch slot in on the assembly.
+Then later I added on some hot glue to prevent the possibility of the wires shorting.

 <img width="406" alt="Screenshot 2024-05-02 at 8 35 45 AM" src="https://github.com/jadabrunson/ECE4180/assets/148473515/3e23a3bc-ea07-4708-a879-5c09b7b7d17d">